WordPress Pages and Posts not only contain content but also information about the pages or posts themselves.

 - Page/Post Title

-- Slug (i.e. the words in the page or post URL)
+- Slug (i.e. the words make up the page/post web address)

 - Post/Page Status (e.g. Draft, Published, etc.)

 - And various other settings